 Haters will often say fixies are unsafe with many claiming that is how they almost died.

 Fixies have a tendency to buck you off if you even think about stopping pedaling.
-They are also much harder to stop with some studies citing that it takes twice the distance as hand brakes.

 If you ask a hater they will gladly tell you that a fixie is good for nothing.